 Employees who are dealing with a denied claim are not without options for legal recourse.
 However, the appeals process for having your workers’ compensation case reviewed again could take six to nine months.

-Louisiana workers’ compensation insurance covers a variety of illnesses and injuries that occur in the workplace.
-Covered conditions can be best described within the following three categories:
+Louisiana workers’ compensation insurance covers various illnesses and injuries that occur in the workplace.
+Covered conditions may fall under the following categories:

 - Injuries that develop over time: Employees who perform the same physical task every day or are exposed to toxic substances may develop repetitive motion injuries or occupational illnesses over time.

-- Sudden accident injuries: Events that happen unexpectedly can cause severe injuries and death.
+- Sudden accident injuries: Unexpected events can cause severe injuries and death.

-- Stress-related injuries: Mental injuries that result from sudden, unexpected stress in the work environment are covered by workers’ compensation, although these injuries may be more difficult to prove and typically require substantial evidence.
+- Stress-related injuries: Workers’ compensation covers mental injuries that result from sudden, unexpected stress in the work environment, although these injuries may be more difficult to prove and typically require substantial evidence.

-Contact a Lafayette Workers’ Compensation Attorney for Help with Your Claim
+A Lafayette Workers’ Compensation Attorney Can Help With Your Claim